3.0 FACULTY RIGHTS, RESPONSIBILITIES AND EVALUATIONS (SD5613S)

 Accountability for Reassigned Time

-Faculty members who receive reassigned time will record the assignment and will report on the results of the assignment on their Annual Faculty Records.
-The productive use of this reassigned time will be a factor considered by Chairs in the annual evaluation of faculty who have received it.
+Faculty members who receive reassigned time will record the assignment and will report on the results of the assignment in their Annual Faculty Records.
+The productive use of this reassigned time will be a factor considered by Chairs and Deans in the annual evaluation of faculty members who have received it.

-Academic Department Chairs are eligible for reassigned time based on the number of faculty they supervise.
-(SH = semester hours reassigned.)
+Academic Department Chairs are eligible for reassigned time based on the number of full-time faculty they supervise.
+(Reassigned time is measured in contact hours as a reduction in the standard 24 contact hours of teaching per academic year.)

-Directors of the following academic and curricular support programs are eligible for reassigned time as listed.
+Directors of the following academic and curricular support programs are eligible for annual reassigned time as listed.

 Arts and Ideas